Who Says You Can't Go Home

 "Who Says You Can't Go Home" is a song that was written by Jon Bon Jovi and Richie Sambora for American rock band Bon Jovi's ninth album, Have a Nice Day (2005).
 The song was produced by John Shanks, Jon Bon Jovi and Richie Sambora.
 A duet version of the song featuring vocals from Jennifer Nettles of the American duo Sugarland was also shipped to country music radio.
 Both versions of the song feature on Have a Nice Day; the original version appears as the fourth track, while the country version appears as the thirteenth and final track.

 "Who Says You Can't Go Home" was released as the second single in North America in March 2006 and reached the top 30 on the US Billboard Hot 100, peaking at number 23.
 Outside North America, "Welcome to Wherever You Are" served as the second single, with "Who Says You Can't Go Home" being released as the album's third single on June 12, 2006.
 The song reached number five in the United Kingdom, becoming the band's second top-10 single from the album.
 The duet with Jennifer Nettles peaked at number one on the Billboard Hot Country Songs chart.
+This was Bon Jovi's most-recent song to chart on the Pop Songs chart until Never Say Never, a collaboration between the band and Pitbull utilizing the former's 2000 hit It's My Life hit the chart in 2025 at number thirty-six.